Skip to main content

 7. 07The Bottom Line

 You produced your audiobook with AI — full cast, music, sound design, finished in days instead of months.
 Now comes the question that trips up most authors: where to distribute your AI audiobook so it actually reaches listeners.
-The answer is not the same as it was for human-narrated titles, because the single biggest distribution gatekeeper — ACX, the path to Audible — does not accept third-party AI-narrated audiobooks from indie authors.
+The answer is not the same as it was for human-narrated titles, because the single biggest distribution gatekeeper — ACX, the path to Audible — does not accept third-party AI-narrated audiobook uploads through its standard indie submission path.

-This guide breaks down every major platform that does accept AI narration in 2026, what each one requires, and how to build a distribution strategy around AI-produced audio.
+This guide breaks down the major 2026 distribution routes for AI narration, what each one requires, and how to build a distribution strategy around AI-produced audio without assuming every retailer will accept every AI production package.

 Production and Distribution Are Two Different Decisions